-In this section, the EEG time series was recorded from the standard polysomnogram (PSG) signals on patients suspicious of sleep apnea syndrome at the sleep center in Chang Gung Memorial Hospital (CGMH), Linkou, Taoyuan, Taiwan. under the approval of the Institutional Review Board of CGMH (No. 101-4968A3).
+In this section, EEG was recorded from the standard polysomnogram signals on patients suspicious of sleep apnea syndrome at the sleep center in Chang Gung Memorial Hospital (CGMH), Linkou, Taoyuan, Taiwan, under the approval of the Institutional Review Board of CGMH (No. 101-4968A3).
 All recordings were acquired on the Alice 5 data acquisition system (Philips Respironics, Murrysville, PA).
-The EEG signal is sampled at 200Hz.
-The sleep stages, including wake, rapid eyeball movement (REM) and stage 1, stage 2 and stage 3 of NREM, were annotated by two experienced sleep specialists according to the AASM 2007 guidelines \citep{Iber_Ancoli-Isreal_Chesson_Quan:2007}, and a consensus was reached.
-According to the protocol, the sleep specialists provide annotation for 30-seconds long epochs.
+EEG is sampled at 200Hz.
+The sleep stages, including wake, rapid eyeball movement (REM) and N1, N2 and N3 of NREM, were annotated by two experienced sleep specialists according to the AASM 2007 guidelines \citep{Iber_Ancoli-Isreal_Chesson_Quan:2007} with consensus and the sleep specialists provide annotation for 30-seconds long epochs.
 Below, we focus on those epochs labeled as the N2 stage.